Programme du Master in Economics, Business and Data Analytics

 Lectures recommandées

-Teaching videos and accompanying research papers and book chapters will be posted on Moodle.
+Teaching videos and accompanying research papers and book chapters will be posted on Moodle before each session.

-The case studies will be made available on a course page.
+The case studies will be made available on Moodle at the beginning of the semester.

 Chargé-e de cours